 We’ve tried quite a lot of restaurants in Sibiu and there are too many that we visited once and never went again.
 But forget about those and let’s talk about the ones that make us go “Hmmm, sooo delicious” when we sit at their tables.

 I will have to admit that we sort of worship this place.
 It’s in our opinion the coolest restaurant in Sibiu from all points of view.
 With two very talented chefs, SyndicatGourmet opened 4 years ago with a sort of Asian-influenced cuisine.
-Now they are working with mostly local ingredients and they are changing their menu in spring and autumn based on what’s in season.
+Now they are working with mostly local ingredients and they are changing their menu in spring and autumn based on what’s in season, creating the New Transylvanian Cuisine.

 Capsicum is definitely an “off the beaten track” restaurant in Sibiu, but very much worth checking out.
 With a rather old school look, don’t expect anything too fancy when getting there.
 But the food will for sure impress you.